perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/SentimentalNeedyArctichare-size_restricted.gif)

 It turns out I've been making and scrapping game engines for a while.
 What can I say?
 It's fun.
 This was made many years ago when Nokia phones were the hot ticket.
+It had a scrolling tiled background and animated sprite character, and ran smoothly on my Nokia 6230.
 (See graphics disclaimer at top of this page)